tpalczew/HideFaces/README.md

 - sigmoid and softmax functions

-- correctnes of the data shapes (for both algorithms: Haar and YOLO) after preprocessing process
+- correctness of the data shapes (for both algorithms: Haar and YOLO) after preprocessing process

 ## Run Inference